musman-uk/portfolio/independent-projects/talent-acquisition-compass/README.md

   Ensure recruitment practices meet inclusivity standards, from digital platforms to physical interview spaces.

 - **New talent signals**
-  As organisations adopt novel data sources and AI driven assessments, there is a need to distinguish between meaningful predictors of success and distracting novelty.
-Research warns against over reliance on unvalidated tools (Chamorro‑Premuzic et al., 2016).
+  As organisations adopt novel data sources and AI‑driven assessments, there is a need to distinguish between meaningful predictors of success and distracting novelty.
+Research warns against over‑reliance on unvalidated tools (Chamorro‑Premuzic et al., 2016).
+More recent commentary highlights that employers must also question whether emerging signals — such as educational credentials or digital footprints — genuinely predict workplace success, or simply reinforce existing inequities (Chamorro‑Premuzic & Frankiewicz, 2019).

 - **Ethical dilemmas**
   Organisations will face tensions between efficiency and fairness, innovation and validation, speed and reflection.
 The Compass does not resolve these dilemmas but provides a framework for surfacing them and making intentional choices.